The Phillies’ 10 Greatest Hitters

 Once his baseball career ended in 1920, Cravath spent 36 years as a judge in Laguna Beach, California.

 Dick Allen (1963-69, 1975-76)

 Discordant as he was talented, Allen took his 50-ounce bat to pound away at opponents’ pitches while alienating many around him with a surly demeanor.
 Introduced into the majors as “Richie”, Allen later said it sounded too much like “a little boy’s name” and had it changed to Dick.
-Many teammates and front office personnel felt the new name perfectly summed up his attitude.
+Many teammates and front office personnel felt the new name perfectly summed him up.

 After setting spring training on fire in 1964, Allen was given an everyday job in the regular season and continued to impress, capturing NL Rookie of the Year honors with a .318 average, 201 hits including 29 homers, 91 RBIs and a league-leading 125 runs scored and 13 triples.
 He was as awful with the glove as he was great with the bat—committing 41 errors at third base—but the Phillies had to include his bat in the lineup somewhere, so they eventually settled him in at the relatively easy spot of first base.